There are two types of life insurance policies.

 Indexed Universal Life Insurance – Indexed universal life insurance is similar to regular universal life insurance.
 But, with these policies, the return on the cash value will be determined by the performance of an underlying market index (or, in some cases, more than one market index), such as the S&P 500.

-One of the primary advantages to owing an indexed universal life insurance policy is the fact that it allows for a higher return than a whole life or a regular universal life insurance policy.
+One of the primary advantages of owning an indexed universal life insurance policy is the fact that it allows for a higher return than a whole life or a regular universal life insurance policy.
 At least, up to a stated cap.
 Yet the cash value principal is protected if the underlying index suffers a negative return during any given time period.

 Even within each of the permanent life insurance categories, there can be numerous options for coverage.
 For example, there are several different types of whole life insurance.
 These include the following:

 Participating (Par) – Participating whole life policies are oftentimes offered by mutual life insurance companies.
 These companies may offer a dividend to their policyholders.
 And, even though dividends are not guaranteed, there are some insurance companies that have paid out dividends for over 100 years consistently.
 There are several ways that you can receive a dividend.
 These include taking it in cash (by receiving a check from the insurance company), using it to purchase additional amounts of insurance coverage on your policy, and/or by adding the amount of the dividend to the policy’s cash value component.
 Because dividends are considered to be a return of premium, they are not taxed to the policyholders who receive them.

 Non-Participating (Non-Par) – Non-participating policies do not pay out dividends to the policyholder.
 With non-participating insurance coverage, the insurance company assumes all risk of future performance.
 This means that if the cost of future claims has been underestimated by the insurer’s actuaries, the insurance company will need to make up the difference.
 If, however, the cost of the insurer’s future claims has been overestimated, then the insurance company may keep this difference.